vanaf1979/Align-Origin/readme.md

 - Plugin doenst have build in updating.
 Maybe i'll add that int he future.

 #### Support
-If you like and enjoy this addond you can considder [buying me a coffee](https://www.buymeacoffee.com/since1979)
+If you like and enjoy this addon you can considder [buying me a coffee](https://www.buymeacoffee.com/since1979)